2006 NASCAR Nextel Cup Series: The race

 Jimmie Johnson had one of the strongest cars all day.
-He took the lead with 10 laps to go just as the ninth caution flag came out for an crash involving Gordon, Kurt Busch, Jamie McMurray, and Sterling Marlin.
+He took the lead with 10 laps to go just as the ninth caution flag came out for a crash involving Gordon, Kurt Busch, Jamie McMurray, and Sterling Marlin.
 This set up a 10-lap battle for the win.
 The race was extended into "overtime" when McMurray and Burton collided on lap 197, bringing out yet the 10th caution.
 The green-white-checkered finish ended when Casey Mears and Ryan Newman battled for second, leaving Johnson to take the victory.
 The race ended under caution when Greg Biffle crashed in turn 4, just before Johnson crossed the line.
 The 48th running of the Daytona 500 was the first win for the No. 48 car on a restrictor plate track.
 This was also Johnson's 19th career win and his first during his streak of five consecutive NASCAR Sprint Cup Championships from 2006 to 2010.

 One surprise of this race was Kirk Shelmerdine, who finished 20th.
 He had barely qualified for the Daytona 500 and his independently owned No. 27 was fielded with a car that had a borrowed engine and donated tires, as well as a team with a volunteer pit crew.

 Top Ten Results: (Race distance extended to 203 laps/507.5 miles due to green-white-checkered rule.)